Israel battles Hamas for a second day after mass incursion and trades fire with Lebanon's Hezbollah

 Egypt also spoke with both sides about a potential cease-fire, but the official said Israel was not open to a truce “at this stage.”

-The shadowy leader of Hamas’ military wing, Mohammed Deif, said the assault was in response to the 16-year blockade of Gaza, and a series of recent incidents that have brought Israeli-Palestinian tensions to a fever pitch.
+The shadowy leader of Hamas’ military wing, Mohammed Deif, said the assault, named “Operation Al-Aqsa Storm,” was in response to the 16-year blockade of Gaza, and a series of recent incidents that have brought Israeli-Palestinian tensions to a fever pitch.

 Over the past year, Israel's far-right government has ramped up settlement construction in the occupied West Bank, Israeli settler violence has displaced hundreds of Palestinians there, and tensions have flared around the Al-Aqsa mosque, a flashpoint Jerusalem holy site.

-Deif, who does not appear in public, said in a recorded message that the attack was only the start of what he called “Operation Al-Aqsa Storm,” and called on Palestinians from east Jerusalem to northern Israel to join the fight.

 In Gaza, much of the population was thrown into darkness Saturday night as Israel cut off electricity.
-Netanyahu’s office said in a statement that Israel would stop supplying electricity, fuel and goods to Gaza.
+Netanyahu’s office said in a statement that Israel would stop supplying electricity, fuel and goods to the impoverished territory.

 U.S. President Joe Biden said from the White House that he had spoken with Netanyahu to say the United States “stands with the people of Israel in the face of these terrorist assaults.
 Israel has the right to defend itself and its people, full stop."